 A capitalization table or ‘cap table’ is a document that details the overall ownership stakes in a startup allowing its capital structure to be understood at a glance.
 Simply put, your cap table describes who owns what and potential investors will ask for a copy when you ask them for money.
-There are many useful articles on the web that provide a good overview of cap tables.
-Here are some relevant examples that we like.

 Most of the online resources we have seen to date are broad overviews, often targeted at founders preparing to raise their first equity round.
 However, in conversation with early founders we often hear the question ‘What do I need to do today, and what can I leave for later?’
 Early-stage founders tend to be time-constrained and are constantly balancing what is urgent, what is important and what can wait until tomorrow.

 This post outlines five recognizable stages of startup growth and the cap table related ‘stuff’ that you need to care about at each stage.
 Our goal is to help you focus on what’s important now and help you avoid costly cap table related mistakes down the road.

 - Stage 2: Company formation - Your first cap table

 - Stage 3: First employees - Your first cap table edits and your first 409A valuation

 - Stage 4: Seed stage - Your cap table starts looking a bit more complicated